Modern yoga

-Modern yoga is a wide range of yoga practices with differing purposes, encompassing in its various forms yoga philosophy derived from the Vedas, physical postures derived from Hatha yoga, devotional and tantra-based practices, and Hindu nation-building approaches.
+Modern yoga is a wide range of yoga practices with differing purposes, encompassing in its various forms yoga philosophy derived from the Vedas, asanas (physical postures derived from hatha yoga), devotional and tantra-based practices, and Hindu nation-building approaches.

-The scholar Elizabeth de Michelis proposed a 4-part typology of modern yoga in 2004, separating modern psychosomatic, denominational, postural, and meditational yogas.
+The scholar Elizabeth de Michelis proposed a four-part typology of modern yoga in 2004, separating modern psychosomatic, denominational, postural, and meditational yogas.
 Other scholars have noted that her work stimulated research into the history, sociology, and anthropology of modern yoga, but have not all accepted her typology.
-They have variously emphasised modern yoga's international nature with its intercultural exchanges; its variety of beliefs and practices; its degree of continuity with older traditions, such as ancient Indian philosophy and medieval Hatha yoga; its relationship to Hinduism; its claims to provide health and fitness; and its tensions between the physical and the spiritual, or between the esoteric and the scientific.
+They have variously emphasised modern yoga's international nature with its intercultural exchanges; its variety of beliefs and practices; its degree of continuity with older traditions, such as ancient Indian philosophy and medieval hatha yoga; its relationship to Hinduism; its claims to provide health and fitness; and its tensions between the physical and the spiritual, or between the esoteric and the scientific.

 Origins

 Early modern yoga

 In the early years of British colonialism in India, the elites from the United States, Europe, and India rejected the concept of hatha yoga and perceived it as unsociable.
 By the late 19th century, yoga was presented to the Western world in different forms such as by Vivekananda and Madame Blavatsky.
-It embodied the period's distaste for yoga postures and hatha yoga more generally, as practised by the despised Nath yogins, by not mentioning them.
+It embodied the period's distaste for asanas – physical postures derived from hatha yoga – and hatha yoga more generally, as practised by the despised Nath yogins, by not mentioning them.
 Blavatsky helped to pave the way for the spread of yoga in the West by encouraging interest in occult and esoteric doctrines and a vision of the "mystical East".
-She had travelled to India in 1852-53, and became greatly interested in yoga in general, while despising and distrusting hatha yoga.
+She had travelled to India in 1852–53, and became greatly interested in yoga in general, while despising and distrusting hatha yoga.
 In the 1890s, Vivekananda taught a mixture of yoga breathwork (pranayama), meditation, and positive thinking, derived from the New Thought movement, again explicitly rejecting the practice of asanas and hatha yoga.

 Yoga as exercise

 A few decades later, a very different form of yoga, the prevailing yoga as exercise, was created by Yogendra, Kuvalayananda, and Krishnamacharya, starting in the 1920s.
-It was predominantly physical, consisting mainly or entirely of asanas, postures derived from those of hatha yoga, but with a contribution from western gymnastics (Niels Bukh's 1924 Primary Gymnastics).
+It was predominantly physical, consisting mainly or entirely of asanas, postures derived from those of hatha yoga, but with a contribution from Western gymnastics (such as Niels Bukh's 1924 Primary Gymnastics and the harmonial gymnastics of women such as Genevieve Stebbins, Annie Payson Call, and Mary (Mollie) Bagot Stack).
 They advocated this form of exercise under the guise of the supposed specific medical benefits of particular postures, quietly dropping its religious connotations, encouraged by the prevailing Indian nationalism which needed something to build an image of a strong and energetic nation.
 The yoga that they created, however, was taken up predominantly in the English-speaking world, starting with America and Britain.